Ronja Savolainen: Playing career

+SDHL

-In 2016, she signed in the Swedish Women's Hockey League with Luleå HF/MSSK in Sweden, joining several other Finnish national team stars on the team.
+In 2016, she signed in the Swedish Women's Hockey League (SDHL) with Luleå HF/MSSK in Sweden, joining several other Finnish national team stars on the team.

 She began the 2018–19 season with a 16-game goalless streak that was finally broken when she scored a hat-trick against Göteborg HC at the end of November.
 She finished the season with ten goals and 29 points.
 After Luleå beat Linköping in the fourth game of the playoff finals, forcing a game five coming back from a 2–0 series deficit, she caused a minor health scare when she celebrated so hard that she fainted on the ice.
 About the incident, she later shared, "I don't think I've ever been that happy before.
 It was very nice."
 Luleå won the decisive game, and Savolainen picked up her second SDHL championship title.

 In the 2019–20 SDHL season, she set career bests in goals and points, scoring 20 goals and 41 points, leading all defenders in goals and finishing second among defenders in points.
 Luleå made it to the championship finals for the third year in a row before the season was canceled due to the COVID-19 pandemic in Sweden.
 And she was named a finalist for the SDHL Defender of the Year.

 During a game against AIK IF in early October 2020, she had to be taken to the hospital emergency ward after her leg was cut by another player's skate.
 She missed one match due to the injury.
 In November 2020, along with four other Finnish national team and Luleå teammates, she forced to miss several SDHL games while being quarantined under Finnish law after a national team camp where a player tested positive for COVID-19.

+Her contract with Luleå HF/MSSK expired in April 2024 and she opted to become a free agent rather than re-sign with the team.

+PWHL

+On 10 June 2024, Savolainen was drafted eighth overall by the Ottawa Charge (called PWHL Ottawa at that time) in the 2024 draft of the Professional Women's Hockey League (PWHL).
+She signed a three-season deal with the club on 25 September 2024, describing the contract as "a dream come true."